-Default Folder Settings can be configured to apply specific settings as a default configuration.
+Default folder settings can be configured to apply specific settings as a default configuration.
 There are four settings that can be configured.
 The first two apply to the users added to the shared folder: Can Manage Users and Can Manage Records.
 The second two apply to the records added to the shared folder: Can Edit Record and Can Share Record.

-To set default settings:
+To apply the default settings:

 Click Edit on the Shared Folder.